-You Need to Apply for visa here: Turkey Evisa Official Website
+You Need to Apply for a visa here: Turkey Evisa Official Website

 When You Arrive at Istanbul Airport

 Istanbul has two Airports, one being Sabiha Gokcen International where I arrived.
 The other one is New Istanbul Airport.
-On both airports, you’ll find a Bus service going to city center every 30 minutes.
-I came out from the Airport terminal, and saw the buses on the opposite road.
+At both airports, you’ll find a Bus service going to the city center every 30 minutes.
+I came out of the Airport terminal and saw the buses on the opposite road.
 I was not sure which bus is going to the Taksim area, as I had my hostel there.
 I asked a guy who guided me to the bus.

 There is a bus company called Havaist Bus, that company operates buses at both Sabiha Airport and New Istanbul Airport.
-It will cost you around 25 Turkish Lira ($4 USD) from New Istanbul Airport to Taksim area and 21 Lira from Sabiha airport to Taksim area.
-If you want to go to Sultanahmet then bus also go there.
-Bus journey from Airport to Taksim and Sultanahmet is around one hour.
+It will cost you around 25 Turkish Lira ($4 USD) from New Istanbul Airport to Taksim area and 21 Lira from Sabiha airport to the Taksim area.
+If you want to go to Sultanahmet then the bus also goes there.
+The bus journey from Airport to Taksim and Sultanahmet is around one hour.

-You will find many currency exchange shops and ATMs at both the airports.
-You will also find shops where you can buy local sim card with internet data.
-I would suggest you to buy sim card at the airport which will cost around $10 to $15 for good data package.
+You will find many currency exchange shops and ATMs at both airports.
+You will also find shops where you can buy a local sim card with internet data.
+I would suggest you buy a sim card at the airport which will cost around $10 to $15 for the good data package.
 Withdraw currency from ATMs or exchange money at the airport only when it’s needed.
-Airport rate is very low.
+The airport rate is very low.
 You will find better exchange rates at Taksim and Sultanahmet.

 Using a Taxi service from Airport to Taksim or Sultanahmet is not recommended as it will cost you a lot of money.
 In case, it’s an emergency or you are four people then you can use it.
 Otherwise, always use the bus which is very flexible and smooth.